Skip to main content

 The Occupational Safety and Health Administration, part of the U.S. Department of Labor, first published the Occupational Exposure to Bloodborne Pathogens Standard in 1991 in Title 29 of the Code of Federal Regulations 1910.1030.
 In 2001, in response to the Needlestick Safety and Prevention Act, OSHA revised the Bloodborne Pathogens Standard.

-The Bloodborne Pathogens Standard continues to be updated regularly, with the most recent update from April 2012 (see “Resources” at the end of this course).
-The Standard details what employers must do to protect workers whose jobs put them at risk for exposure to blood and other potentially infectious materials.
+The Bloodborne Pathogens Standard continues to be updated regularly, with the most recent update from May 2019 (see “Resources” at the end of this course).
+The Standard details what employers must do to protect workers whose jobs put them at risk for exposure to blood and other potentially infectious materials (OPIM).
 OSHA regularly inspects healthcare agencies for compliance and may fine employers if infractions are identified.

 BLOOD AND OTHER POTENTIALLY INFECTIOUS MATERIALS